Google Contact Lens: Announcements

-On January 16, 2014, Google announced that, for the past 18 months, they had been working on a contact lens that could help people with diabetes by making it continually check their glucose levels.
+On January 16, 2014, Google announced that, for the past 18 months, they had been working on a contact lens that could help people with diabetes by continually checking their glucose levels.
 The idea was originally funded by the National Science Foundation and was first brought to Microsoft.
-The product was created by Brian Otis and Babak Parviz who were both members of the electrical engineering faculty at the University of Washington prior to working in Google's secret R&D organization, Google X. Google noted in their official announcement that scientists have long looked into how certain body fluids can help track glucose levels easier, but as tears are hard to collect and study, using them was never really an option.
+The product was created by Brian Otis and Babak Parviz who were both members of the electrical engineering faculty at the University of Washington before working in Google's secret R&D organization, Google X. Google noted in their official announcement that scientists have long looked into how certain body fluids can help track glucose levels easier, but as tears are hard to collect and study, using them was never really an option.
 They also mentioned that the project is currently being discussed with the FDA while still noting that there is a lot more work left to do before the product can be released for general usage, which is said to happen in five years at best, and that they are looking for partners who would use the technology for the lens by developing apps that would make the measurements available to the wearers and their respective doctors.
 The partners would also be expected to use this research and technology to develop advanced medical and vision devices for future generations.

 On July 15, 2014, Google announced a partnership with Novartis' Alcon unit to develop the glucose-sensing smart contact lens.

-On November 16, 2018, Verily announced it had discontinued the project because of the lack of correlation between tear glucose and blood glucose.
+On November 16, 2018, Verily announced it had discontinued the project due to a lack of correlation between tear glucose and blood glucose.

 Response

-Endocrinologist Dr. Larry Levin commented the benefits of being able to offer his patients a pain-free alternative to either pricking their fingers or using a continuous glucose monitor.
+Endocrinologist Dr. Larry Levin commented on the benefits of being able to offer his patients a pain-free alternative to either pricking their fingers or using a continuous glucose monitor.

-However, experts in the field have cast doubt on the ability of the amount of glucose in tears (as measured by the contact lens) to correlate strongly with blood glucose of the user.
+Experts in the field also have cast doubt on the ability of the amount of glucose in tears (as measured by the contact lens) to correlate strongly with the user's blood glucose.
 Many reported studies show, at best, a weak correlation that would not meet accuracy requirements for glucose monitoring.